Big Wood

 Wildlife

 There is an abundance of wildlife in this woodland block.
-Birds typical of smaller ancient woodland blocks are to be expected and include breeding tawny owl, great-spotted and green woodpecker, buzzard, stock dove and nuthatch.
+Birds typical of smaller ancient woodland blocks are to be expected.
+They include the breeding tawny owl, great-spotted and green woodpecker, buzzard, stock dove and nuthatch.

-There is a badger sett within the wider woodland.
+There is a badger sett in the wider woodland.
 Badger setts are legally protected under the Badger Act 1992 and must be left undisturbed.

 Roe deer are regular visitors foraging through the clearings especially during dusk and dawn.